simonefagini/Fluo-for-Rhino/commands/README.md

   A custom Rhino command to merge the functionality of **_PointsOn** and **_SolidPtOn**.<br>
   Tested on Rhino v7 on MacOS 14.2.1 and Rhino v8 on Windows 11.

+- ### restoreView_cmd.py
+  A command to restore the named view tied to the active viewport by sharing the same name.
+  Ideal for reverting to a saved state after temporarily modifying a view while working on the model.
+  If the active viewport is a default view, the command takes no action.

 - ### UrlUpdateAliases_cmd.py
   A quick way to offload and then re-import all Rhino aliases from the latest version of [rhinoAliases.txt](https://github.com/simonefagini/Fluo-for-Rhino/blob/main/aliases/rhinoAliases.txt).<br>
   Requires IronPython 3 (urllib2). :warning:<br>